-- Genesys 8.0 Instant Messaging Solution Guide - Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD and which provides a comprehensive list of the Genesys and computer-telephony integration (CTI) terminology and acronyms used in this document. - Genesys Migration Guide, which ships on the Genesys Documentation Library DVD, and which provides documented migration strategies for Genesys product releases.
-Contact Genesys Technical Support for more information. - Release Notes and Product Advisories for this product, which are available on the Genesys Technical Support website at http://genesyslab.com/support.
+- Genesys 7.6 Instant Messaging Solution Guide - Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD, provides a comprehensive list of the Genesys and computer-telephony integration (CTI) terminology and acronyms used in this document. - Genesys Migration Guide, which ships on the Genesys Documentation Library DVD, provides documented migration strategies for Genesys product releases.
+Contact Genesys Customer Care for more information. - Release Notes and Product Advisories for this product, which are available on the Genesys Customer Care website at http://genesyslab.com/support.

-Information about supported hardware and third-party software is available on the Genesys Technical Support website in the following documents:
+Information about supported hardware and third-party software is available on the Genesys Customer Care website in the following documents:

-- Genesys Supported Operating Environment Reference Manual - Genesys Supported Media Interfaces Reference Manual
+• Genesys Supported Operating Environment Reference Guide

+• Genesys Supported Media Interfaces Reference Manual

-For additional system-wide planning tools and information, see the release-specific listings of System Level Documents on the Genesys Technical Support website, accessible from the system level documents by release tab in the Knowledge Base Browse Documents Section.
+For additional system-wide planning tools and information, see the release-specific listings of System-Level Documents on the Genesys Documentation website (docs.genesyslab.com).